openwdl/learn-wdl/2_example_scripts/2_language_patterns/5_scatter_job/README.md

  - `http://localhost:8000/api/workflows/v1/8d18b845-7143-4f35-9543-1977383b7d2f/timing`

 After your tasks complete you should see a visual output of the task execution timings for your workflow.

+If running on Terra.bio - use `scatter-docker.wdl`, as docker attribute is required for WDL on Terra.